JapanCampers.com FIND US ON ➝

 - Do not open the roof-top if there is high wind or if it snows, as the roof may collapse because of the weight of the accumulating snow.

-1. Please inform us in advance (1 day before if possible) about the estimated drop off time.
-Use iPad’s messenger app (VIBER) to do this.
+- Please inform us in advance (1 day before if possible) about the estimated drop off time.

-2. Please fill up the van with fuel in Narita before returning.
+- Please fill up the van with fuel near our depot before returning.

 Check-out charges: